dokutoku/npp-api/README.md

 ### Automatic definition generation
 This library can automatically generate processing for the following items:

-- Functions required for Notepad ++ plugin
+- Functions required for Notepad++ plugin
 - Main menu
 - Sub menu
 - Generate configuration file